darigaaz86/sonic-infra/README.md

 ### ⚙️ Check systemd service

-To inspect how the Sonic service is running:
+To inspect how the `sonicd` service is running:

 ```bash
 systemctl cat sonicd